DavidObando/gsharp/README.md

 ## Contributing
 Contributions to this project are welcome.
 Before you submit a pull request, open an issue to discuss your idea, the problem it solves, the desired implementation and after that a PR can be considered.
 This should expedite the PR acceptance process.

+## Name
+The GSharp language takes its name from [CSharp](https://github.com/dotnet/csharplang) and [Go](https://go.googlesource.com/go), reflecting its roots and target (.NET).
+If there are any trademark issues with calling it that way I'm happy to also call it [AFlat](https://www.uberchord.com/blog/g-sharp-or-a-flat-on-guitar-chord-shapes-major-scale-songs-in-the-key-of-g-sharp-a-flat/).